Hibiscus syriacus: National flower

 Hibiscus syriacus, also known as the Korean rose, is the national flower of South Korea.
-The flower appears in national emblems, and Korea is compared poetically to the flower in the South Korean national anthem.
-The flower's name in Korean is mugunghwa (Hangul: 무궁화; Hanja: 無窮花) or mokkeunhwa (Hangul: 목근화; Hanja: 木槿花).
-The flower's symbolic significance stems from the Korean word mugung, which means "eternity" or "inexhaustible abundance".
-Various state emblems of South Korea contain Hibiscus syriacus; it is generally considered by South Koreans to be a traditional symbol of the Korean people and culture.
+The flower appears in various national emblems, and Korea is compared poetically to the flower in the South Korean national anthem.
+The flower's name in Korean is mugunghwa (Korean: 무궁화; Hanja: 無窮花), which translates to "eternal blossom that never fades".
+It is also known as mokkeunhwa (목근화; 木槿花).
+Professor emeritus at Ohio State University, Chan E. Park, notes that, to many Koreans, the flower was a symbol of resistance to Japanese colonial rule.
+South Korean law also defined the flagpole used for hoisting national flag should be surmounted by a ball that has the shape of the flower's calyx.